We’re excited to get started on your new calculator!

 - We don’t send you a lot of emails, but, to ensure a high deliverability rate, please ask your I.T. company to “allow-list (i.e. always allow) the www.closingcosts.app and tourkick.com domains”.

-Some customers ask about setting up a CNAME to www.closingcosts.app so that a direct link to our direct calculator — as opposed to your own page that embeds our direct link — could be shared.
+Some customers inquire about establishing a CNAME to www.closingcosts.app in order to share a direct link to our direct calculator rather than your own page that embeds our direct link.

 With our current setup, this is only possible if we manage your nameservers in our own Cloudflare account.
 We can do this, usually at no charge, but most customers decide they do not need to CNAME us.